School Transport Information and Application Form

 - ensuring that they are aware of school transport entitlement prior to applying for a school place;

-- applying to the Council for school transport where their child qualifies, and within the set deadlines;
+- applying to the Council for school transport within the set deadlines;

 - ensuring that their child is ready and waiting for transport at the appropriate time and place.
 The safety of the child is the responsibility of parents before embarking and after disembarking the bus.
 It is the parent's responsibility to make arrangements for their child to meet the transport provided and for their child to be accompanied to and from the vehicle if required;